envoy/envoy-integrations-sdk-nodejs/README.md

   /**
   * Job updates
   * All of the below can take optional attachments as the last parameter.
+  * Only job.complete is attaching data in the below examples.
   */
   await job.complete('Credentials provisioned.', [{ type: 'password', label: 'password', value: 'password' }]);
   await job.ignore('No credentials provisioned.', 'Email was not supplied.');